cothedeveloper/CustomStarterTemplate/README.md

 CustomStarterTemplate
 =====================

 I stripped down ngbp.
-I will use this as a starter for all my developed apps.
+I will use this as a starter for all my Angular Developed apps.